-While "too hot" is the most common issue when dealing with computer systems, "too cold" is also a very real problem in some climates.
+While "too hot" is the most common issue when dealing with computer systems, the temperature drop is also a very real problem in some places.

 The right temperature monitoring system should allow you to keep track of critical temperatures at all of your sites, server rooms, and data centers that contain important gear.
-Instead of turning to installing new climate control systems, you'll be able to use intelligence to solve temperature-related problems.
+Instead of turning to install new distributed control systems, you'll be able to use intelligence to solve temperature-related problems.

 When you think about remote monitoring, words like "protocol" and "alarm output" might worry you; however, unlike direct monitoring of equipment alarms, site temperature is one of the easiest things to keep an eye on from a distance.

-For this kind of monitoring, all you need is one or more temperature sensors and an RTU to send the information back to you.
-If you have a medium or large network, you can use an alarm master station to send alerts to your phone, email, or other devices.
+For this kind of monitoring, all you need is one or more temp sticks (temperature sensors) and an RTU (Remote Terminal Unit, or Remote Telemetry Unit) to send the temperature sensor alarms back to you.
+If you have a medium or large network, you can use an alarm master station to send alerts by text, email, or any other method.

 Electronic equipment naturally creates large amounts of heat.
 If this heat is not monitored adequately with temperature sensors, thermal shutdowns will happen sooner or later.